Reforming homelessness legislation in Wales

 Uncovering injustices through data

-With a background in Human Geography, his PhD was not related to homelessness, but looked at child labour in Peru.
+With a background in Human Geography, his PhD was not related to homelessness: it looked at child labour in Peru.
 Dr Mackie’s first research job for a private company gave him his initial insight into some of the injustices facing people experiencing homelessness in Wales.

 “I was tasked with interviewing people experiencing homelessness as part of a focus group.
 Speaking to those people about their experiences, the same challenges and injustices kept being raised.”